Red Sea Security

 cargo and vessels.

-The ongoing crisis in the Red Sea highlights the need for safe and open maritime routes to support global trade.
+The security situation in the Red Sea highlights the need for safe and open maritime routes to support global trade.

 Keeping trade flowing.